Duchy of Thuringia: Duchy of Thuringia

-The first documented duke (dux) of remaining Thuringia was a local noble named Radulf, installed by King Dagobert in the early 630s.
+The first documented duke (dux) of remaining Thuringia was a local noble named Radulf, installed by King Dagobert in the early 630s, while Franks were in conflict with the Slavic tribal alliance of Samo, that was also joined by Thuringian neighbor Dervan, duke of the Sorbs.
 Radulf was able to secure the Frankish border along the Saale River in the east from Slavic incursions.
-However, according to the Chronicle of Fredegar, in 641/2 his victories "turned his head" (i.e., made him proud) and he allied with Samo and rebelled against Dagobert's successor, King Sigebert III, even going so far as to declare himself king (rex) of Thuringia.
-A punitive expedition led by the Frankish Mayor of the Palace Grimoald ultimately failed and Radulf was able to maintain his semi-autonomous position.
+However, according to the Chronicle of Fredegar, in 641/2 his victories "turned his head" (i.e., made him proud) and he rebelled against Dagobert's successor, King Sigebert III.
+A punitive expedition led by the king and the Frankish Mayor of the Palace Grimoald ultimately failed and Radulf was able to maintain his semi-autonomous position, even going so far as declaring himself king (rex) of Thuringia and concluding treaties with Slavs and other peoples.

 His successors of the local ducal dynasty, the Hedenen, supported missionary activity within the duchy, but seem to have lost their hold on Thuringia after the rise of the Pippinids in the early eighth century.
 A conflict with Charles Martel around 717–19 brought an end to autonomy.